 And when you’re anxious and stressed out, you’re more likely to suffer from depression and anxiety disorders.

-So if you want to maintain a good mood, find ways to keep yourself warm during the winter months as well as to stay active.
+So, if you want to maintain a good mood, find ways to stay warm and active during the winter months.

 Staying Warm And Active In The Cold

-Walking, shoveling snow, or even just doing some light exercises indoors can help increase your body temperature and make you feel more comfortable in cold weather.
-Just be sure not to overdo it—you don’t want to get too sweaty and end up feeling even colder later on.
+Walking, shoveling snow, or even doing some light exercises indoors can help increase your body temperature and make you feel more comfortable in cold weather.
+Just be sure not to overdo it—you don’t want to get too sweaty and feel even colder later.

-That’s why dressing in layers is so important when being active in colder climates.
-Oftentimes, while snow snowing I’m amazed at how warm it gets in 20+ degree weather.
+That’s why dressing in layers is essential when active in colder climates.
+Often, while it snows, I’m amazed at how warm it gets in 20+ degree weather.
 I put the extra layers and clothing in the backpack as needed.

 Tips for Staying Warm at Home

-Finally, make sure your home is adequately heated—aim for 68 degrees Fahrenheit.
+Finally, ensure your home is adequately heated—aim for 68 degrees Fahrenheit.
 Then, be sure that any exposed pipes are insulated so they don’t freeze.

-Also, be aware if you use heat pumps in very cold weather, it will cost you a lot of money!
+Also, be aware that using heat pumps in very cold weather will cost you a lot of money!
 They work much harder under 0-degree temperatures.
-We saw our electric bill last year go up $500 in one month due to a new heat pump we used in one large room.
+Last year, our electric bill went up $500 in one month due to a new heat pump we used in one large room.

 Furthermore, you can use a pellet or wood stove to save more on the increasing energy costs of heating your home in the wintertime.
-Lastly, having a programmable thermostat can help you adjust if you are away from home as well.
+Lastly, having a programmable thermostat can help you adjust if you are also away from home.

-Of course a wood stove is the cheapest way to stay warm in winter months.
+Of course, a wood stove is the cheapest way to stay warm during the winter months.

-However, how to keep yourself warm in a cold room of the home is a little harder but can be done.
-Dress in layers and be sure to have very warm socks on.
+However, keeping yourself warm in a cold home is a little more challenging, but it can be done.
+Dress in layers, and be sure to have very warm socks on.

-I usually end up wearing socks to bed until my feet warm up and it is how to keep warm in bed.
+I usually wear socks to bed until my feet warm up, and it is how to keep warm in bed.
 The rest of my body feels warm as well.

-While most people associate health hazards with warmer months, it’s important to remember that cold weather can be just as dangerous—if not more so.
-That’s why it’s so important for people living in colder rural areas to take steps to stay warm during the winter months.
+While most people associate health hazards with warmer months, cold weather can be just as dangerous—if not more so.
+That’s why it’s crucial for people living in colder rural areas to take steps to stay warm during the winter months.

 By dressing in layers, staying dry, protecting exposed skin, and keeping your home heated, you can help prevent cold weather health hazards like hypothermia and frost.

-Lastly, please don’t forget about your pets.
-Do not leave them outdoors when the temperatures are dangerously low.
-If you have an automatic dog door, be sure to turn it off on those colder days and evenings.
+Lastly, please remember your pets.
+Please do not leave them outdoors when the temperatures are dangerously low.
+If you have an automatic dog door, turn it off on those colder days and evenings.

 What do you do to stay warm in colder temperatures?
-Please drop a comment so we can all learn some other tips for staying warm.
+Please comment so we can all learn some other tips.